 - assisting in identifying health needs of patients and partcipating in the delivery and evaluation of care provided under the indirect supervision of a registered nurse

 - running health education and health promotion programmes, including smoking cessation, diet, exercise and healthy lifestyle

 - maintaining accurate, clear and concise records and communicating information to members of the team as necessary

 - providing a safe environment for the management of patients and protection of staff and visitors.

 Assistant practitioner - podiatry

-- working within a podiatry service, provide basic foot care after assessment by a registered podiatrist and undertake delegated clerical duties
+- working within a podiatry service, providing basic foot care after an assessment by a registered podiatrist and undertaking delegated clerical duties

 - preparing environments and resources, during and after clinical activities, maintaining a safe and clean environment